The Autumn of My Dreams/the Winter of My Discontent

 In addition to the tasks of observation and seed gathering I have also been honored to have a couple groups tour my project and to give me some input.
 First, back in August, a group came from the USDA Plant Materials Center in Bismarck.
 Their work is developing varieties of various plants of the region, primarily native, that could be used in various sorts of conservation and production settings.
 During our conversation I learned that , together with Dr. Arvid Boe at South Dakota State University, they were collecting samples of plains muhly (Muhlenbergia cuspidata), a western grass that I have in my gravel hills.
 The goal is to compare selections for a potential release of a plains muhly variety.
 The next day I went out and got a couple samples and took them to Arvid, who is growing them.
 Thus, there is a chance that a genotype from my humble hills will become part of a released variety selection.
 This was also an opportunity for their staff to see one of the results of their work, their seed used in a prairie restoration.
 Forming an intuitive understanding of the daily work that you do can be helped by seeing positive results coming from that work.

 Then, two weeks ago, I hosted the second annual Field Day for Conservation Professionals at the restoration.
 There were a couple last minute cancellations as often happens, but 12 people showed up to join Linda and I for a walk, discussion and lunch.
 For several of the attendees it was their first visit to the restoration.
-While several had to leave right after grabbing a quick lunch, many stuck around to continue the conversation well into the afternoon.
+While some had to leave right after grabbing a quick lunch, many stuck around to continue the conversation well into the afternoon.
 The give and take that can occur in a field situation is silver and gold as learning currency, and clearly fits under the aspiration inherent in the title.
 This was the sort of thing I do dream to accomplish, to have a site that can educate, and hopefully inspire the conservation professionals of the region.
 And I, of course, learned a great deal.
 This is a selfish world, after all, and I do not apologize for considering my hopes in the plan.

 And that finally brings us to the second half of the title, which I hope is not truly descriptive of my impending winter.
 I have no idea what it will be like to live in a city for four months.
 I am sure that the time will be cut into smaller blocks by trips to visit my daughters, and by trips back to the farm to feed horses and to check on things.
 Still, I anticipate periods of boredom and ennui.
 One of the many great lines I have borrowed from the author, Douglas Adams, is “the long, dark teatime of the soul”.
 What do you do when you have taken all the baths one can reasonably take, and are oppressed by the thought of trying to figure out one more clue in the Sunday crossword?
 My goal is to avoid that trap and to have a balance of activities to supplement the house repair/improvement projects I will assist on, which will keep me from falling into the morass Mr. Adams refers to.
 I have ideas, and we will see how creative I can be.
 This will be helped tremendously by the park with multiple walking trails which is only a half block away and several conservation organizations which have their offices nearby in St. Paul.